maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

     'worldclock_alarmd_id'

-The alarmd and clockd initscripts were ported to OpenRC, so currently there are no more insserv/OpenRC runlevel warnings when running apt upgrade/install.
+The alarmd and clockd initscripts were ported to OpenRC, so there are no more insserv/OpenRC runlevel warnings when running apt upgrade/install.

 Integration of Debian packages
 ------------------------------

-The Hildon menu, where we can see all our installed applications that have their .desktop entries was expanded with a `submenu
+The Hildon menu, where we can see all installed applications that have .desktop entries was expanded with a `submenu
 <https://github.com/maemo-leste/hildon-desktop/commit/604d1167860d5750fffe097de121bd7a3e2885f7>`_
 that now also shows all "non-hildonized" packages that come from upstream.
 These